Note

 -

-Click the login method that you need to update the certificate for, then select SAML settings.
+Click the login method for which you need to update the certificate, then select SAML settings.

 -

-In the Identity provider certificates section, either click Add certificate or click the pencil icon next to the certificate that is set to expire.
+In the Identity Provider Certificates section, click Add Certificate or click the pencil icon next to the certificate that is about to expire.

 -